echeran/smile-of-murugan/webbook/chapter03.md

 collections themselves poems of rather different antiquity may be
 found: thus, e.g., the majority of the poems collected in the *Kurun-* *tokai* anthology belongs probably to the Ist Cent.
 B.C.-2nd Cent.
-1 This work seems to have been composed in the *veṇpā* metre interspersed with prose.
-Cf. Nacciṉārkkiṉiyar's comm. on Tolk. *Purattinaiyiyal* 17.21, and the commentaries to *Viracöliyam*, Porutpat 15 and *Alankārappat.* 12, 18
+A.D.; but the same anthology contains a poem, *Kur*.
+2, ascribed to Iṟaiyaṉār, the author of Akapporuḷ, probably of the 5th-6th Cent.
+A.D.

-, 29.
+[^tamil-paratam-venpa]: This work seems to have been composed in the *veṇpā* metre interspersed with prose.
+Cf. Nacciṉārkkiṉiyar's comm. on Tolk. *Purattinaiyiyal* 17.21, and the commentaries to *Viracöliyam*, Porutpat 15 and *Alankārappat.* 12, 18, 29.

 மு.